Chapter 9: Statements Summary and Error Checking

 into the exact columns present in the compile-time schema version ensures that any incompatible changes result in compile time errors.
 Adding columns to tables does not cause problems even if the code is not recompiled.
 This makes the *

-construct much safer, if not perfect, but no semantic would be safe from arbitary schema changes without recompilation.
+construct much safer, if not perfect, but no semantic would be safe from arbitrary schema changes without recompilation.
 At the very least here we can expect a meaningful runtime error rather than silently fetching the wrong columns.

 CQL varies slightly from SQLite in terms of the expected results for joins if the USING syntax is employed.
 This is not the most common syntax (typically an ON clause is used) but Sqlite has special rules for this kind of join.